kkarbowiak/cpp-argparse/README.md

       * [ ] double-dash pseudo-argument (`--`)
       * [ ] argument abbreviations (prefix matching)

+**Note:** while it may seem that the full functionality of `add_argument()` method is fully supported, it most certainly isn't.
+All the individual options are supported separately, but not in combinations.
+As an example, I am quite sure setting `nargs`, `choices`, and `type` will not produce expected results.
+I plan on fixing that.

 ## License

 This project is released under **MIT** license, so feel free to do anything you like with it.